Nearsoft/jobs/readme.md

 * Experience with continuous integration (Jenkins)
 * QA tools techniques and bug tracking system
 * Flawless communication skills

+## Python Engineer 2

+We’re looking for software engineers to help us make our already awesome platform even better.
+You will join our backend development team building new features into our RESTful API written in Python 2.7.
+This API is used by our own internal React websites as well as serving as the primary interface for our customer’s own integrations.

+### Your skills

+* Software Developer (3 - 6 years preferred)
+* Critical Thinking
+* Motivation to write and maintain quality code
+* Strong Communication skills
+* Python, Django, MySQL, Git
+* Familiarity working on distributed applications
+* Familiarity with RESTful API design
+* e-Commerce experience
+* Experience working on SaaS products

 ## Senior Java Engineer